Floorp-Projects/Floorp/tools/fuzzing/docs/fuzzing_interface.rst

 Build your code
 ^^^^^^^^^^^^^^^

-See the :ref:`Build instructions above <Build Requirements>` for instructions how to modify your ``.mozconfig`` to create the appropriate build.
+See the :ref:`Build instructions above <Local build requirements and flags>` for instructions how to modify your ``.mozconfig`` to create the appropriate build.